BjBodner/itersolve/README.md

   - workflows - Contains GitHub Actions used for building, testing and publishing.
     - publish-test.yml - Publish wheels to [https://test.pypi.org/](https://test.pypi.org/)
     - publish.yml - Publish wheels to [https://pypi.org/](https://pypi.org/)
-    - pull-request.yml - Build and Test pull requests before commiting to main.
+    - pull-request.yml - Build and Test pull requests before committing to main.
-    - template-sync.yml - Update GitHub Repo with enhancments to base template
+    - template-sync.yml - Update GitHub Repo with enhancements to base template
 - docs - collect documents (default format .md)
 - src - place new source code here
   - python_package - sample package (this can be deleted when creating a new repository)